TKRchamak/native-app/README.md

-This app is created with react native
+This app is created with react native. ok done